MediaComem/comem-archidep/subjects/paas/README.md

 storage/power/etc.

-When you need to **configure your application**, PaaS platforms will usually allow you to define **environment variables** through a web interface.
+When you need to **configure your application**, PaaS platforms will usually allow you to define [**environment variables**][env-vars] through a web interface.
 These variables will be provided to your application when it is deployed.

 Some PaaS platforms provide **command line tools** to help make and manage your deployments.
 For example, there is the [Heroku CLI][heroku-cli] and the [Netlify